-This letter is the fourth interim response to your Freedom of Information Act (FOIA) request submitted to the U.S. Department of Health and Human Services, Office of the Secretary, FOIA Office on September 19, 2022.
-Specifically, you requested the following records:
+This letter is the thirteenth interim response to your Freedom of Information Act (FOIA) request submitted to the U.S. Department of Health and Human Services (HHS) on September 19, 2022.
+Specifically, you requested the following records for FOIA request number 2022-01186 FOIA-OS:

-I. Custodians:
+- I. Custodians

 - a.
 Janet Woodcock

 - b.
 Rick Bright

 - c.
 Gary Disbrow

 - d.
 Denise Hinton

 II.
-Requested Records:
+Requested Records

-- a.
-For all custodians, all records, including but not limited to email, texts, memoranda, and handwritten notes including the words "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir." - b.
-For all custodians, all calendar items that contain the terms "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir." - c.
-All communications, including but not limited to emails between Janet Woodcock and Rick Bright.
+A. For all custodians, all records, including but not limited to email, texts, memoranda, and handwritten notes including the words "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir".
+B. For all custodians, all calendar items that contain the terms "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir".
+C. All communications, including but not limited to emails between Janet Woodcock and Rick Bright.

-For this fourth response, the Department has reviewed 511 pages of records, potentially responsive to FOIA request 2022-01186-FOIA-OS.
-Of these 508 pages, we are releasing 480 pages in their entirety, while we are further releasing 28 pages in part, with portions redacted pursuant to Exemption 6 of the FOIA (5 U.S.C. §552 (b)(6)).
-Finally, we have determined that 3 pages should be sent for consultation to other executive branch agencies and returned to this Department for final disposition.
+For this thirteenth interim response, the Department has reviewed 517 pages of records, potentially responsive to FOIA request 2022-01186-FOIA-OS.
+Of these 517 pages, we are releasing 165 pages in their entirety, while releasing 352 pages in part, with portions withheld pursuant to Exemption 6 of the FOIA (5 U.S.C. §552 (b)(6)).

-FOIA exemption (b)(6) permits a federal agency to withhold information and records about individuals in "personnel and medical files and similar files, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy."
+FOIA exemption (b)(6) permits a Federal agency to withhold information and records about individuals in "personnel and medical files and similar files, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy."
 The definition of "similar files" has historically been broadly interpreted to include a wide variety of files, and the United States Supreme Court has held that Congress intended the term "similar files" to be interpreted broadly, rather than narrowly.
 I have analyzed these records and find they meet the threshold requirement of this exemption.
-Additionally, I have reviewed and weighed the public interest in disclosure of this information against the privacy interest in nondisclosure and found that the privacy interest outweighs the public's interest in disclosure.
-Under this exemption, the records being withheld consist of personal email addresses.
+Additionally, I have reviewed and weighed the public interest in disclosure of this information against the privacy interest in nondisclosure, and found that the privacy interest outweighs the public's interest in disclosure.
+Under this exemption, the records being withheld consist of personal email addresses, phone numbers and signatures.